-26.A.1.b. - A part-time employee shall earn and accrue extended sick and paid time off on a prorated basis.
+- 26.A.1.b.
+A part-time employee shall earn and accrue extended sick and paid time off on a prorated basis.
 Part-time employees may accrue leave up to the limits established in section A.1.a. of this rule.
-If the employee's status changes affecting the percentage of FTE, the accrual rates for paid time off and extended sick leave will change effective the first of the month following the change in status.
+If the employee's status changes affecting the percentage of FTE, the accrual rates for paid time off and extended sick leave will change effective the first of the month following the change in status. - 26.A.1.b.i.
+An employee who holds a classified position and a position governed by contract shall accrue leave for their classified position at a prorated basis and may not accrue additional leave pursuant to their contract unless the sum total FTE for the classified position is less than .3 FTE.
+Such employees have the ability to choose between PTO and LWOP to cover the contract portion of their time off.